What is Percale?

 Treat them well, and they will treat you well in return.

-We recommend washing on regular cycle 40℃.
+We recommend washing on regular cycle 40℃ with similar colors.
 Tumble dry on low heat.
 Iron on medium if wrinkles bother your dreams.
 Sleep tight.

 A tip for the busy parent - if you want a wrinkle-free look but don't have the time to iron: remove the sheets from the dryer while they are still warm and just a little moist and put on the bed.
 Voila!